For me, painting your animal companion is truly a joy and I am excited for every opportunity to paint someone’s much loved pet.

 Maximum size: My Studio has 11 foot ceilings and I can easily paint up to 20′ Across as long as we can source the canvas in that size.
 Larger size paintings will obviously have to shipped in a large tube and restretched at your location.

-Travel for Reference: It is always much better if I can see your horse in person in order to experience their essence and character.
-Looking into the eyes of your horse can make all the difference and can turn a successful painting into one of my best paintings of the year!
+Travel for Reference: It is always much better if I can see your animal companion in person in order to experience their essence and character.
+Looking into the eyes of your pet can make all the difference and can turn a successful painting into one of my best paintings of the year!

 If travel is required to meet the subject, I am willing to do this for you (must be fit into my schedule)…. however, as I am sure you will understand, this expense is additional to the cost of the painting.
 Travel is based on the distance that you are located from my studio and what type of transportation and accommodation is needed.